Anti-Romani sentiment: Northern Ireland

-In June 2009, having had their windows broken and deaths threats made against them, twenty Romanian Romani families were forced from their homes in Lisburn Road, Belfast, in Northern Ireland.
+In June 2009, having had their windows broken and death threats made against them, twenty Romanian Romani families were forced from their homes in Lisburn Road, Belfast, in Northern Ireland.
 Up to 115 people, including women and children, were forced to seek refuge in a local church hall after being attacked.
-They were later moved by the authorities to a safer location.
+The authorities later moved them to a safer location.
 An anti-racist rally in the city on 15 June to support Romani rights was attacked by youths chanting neo-Nazi slogans.
 The attacks were condemned by Amnesty International and political leaders from both the Unionist and Nationalist traditions in Northern Ireland.

 Following the arrest of three local youths in relation to the attacks, the church where the Romanis had been given shelter was badly vandalised.
 Using 'emergency funds', Northern Ireland authorities assisted most of the victims to return to Romania.

+In June 2025, the 2025 Northern Ireland riots took place after two Romani teenagers were charged with sexual assault in Ballymena.
+Anti-Romani sentiment was perceived as a driving factor by local immigrants to the extent that some sought to dissuade anti-Romani rioters by placing messages saying "Filipino lives here" in their windows.

 United States

-Pennsylvania, Indiana, Georgia and New Jersey passed anti-Romani discriminatory laws.
+Pennsylvania, Indiana, Georgia, and New Jersey have all passed anti-Romani discriminatory laws.
+Police forces across the US have established task forces focusing on "gypsy crime".
+Per a 2020 study, out of the Romani people interviewed, respondents identifying as Romanichal, Kalderash, or Machvaya were most likely to report being racially profiled by the police.

+In 2022, the United States Senate Committee on Foreign Relations passed a resolution officially acknowledging the Romani Holocaust and the history and culture of Romani people in the United States.

 Elsie Paroubek Affair (1911)

-In Chicago in 1911, the highly publicised disappearance of the five-year old Elsie Paroubek immediately was blamed on "Gypsy child kidnappers".
+In Chicago in 1911, the highly publicised disappearance of the five-year-old Elsie Paroubek was immediately blamed on "Gypsy child kidnappers".
 The public was alerted to reports that "Gypsies were seen with a little girl", and many such reports were made.
-Police raided a "Gypsy" encampment near 18th and South Halstead in Chicago and later expanded the searches and raids to encampments throughout the state of Illinois, to locations as widespread as Round Lake, McHenry, Volo and Cherry Valley - but they found no trace of the missing girl.
+Police raided a "Gypsy" encampment near 18th and South Halstead in Chicago and later expanded the searches and raids to encampments throughout the state of Illinois, to locations as widespread as Round Lake, McHenry, Volo and Cherry Valley – but they found no trace of the missing girl.
 The police attributed her capture to "the natural love of the wandering people for blue-eyed, yellow-haired children".
-Lillian Wulff, age 11 - who had actually been kidnapped by some Romanis four years earlier - came forward to offer his assistance, leading the police to conduct further fruitless raids, as well as convincing them to detain the supposed "King of the Gypsies", Elijah George - who, however, "failed to give them the desired information", and was released.
-Elijah George was detained in Argyle, Wisconsin, and this served to spread the anti-Romani hysteria outside Illinois.